CUSP2017/AgileCityPerformancePlaybook/_pages/index.md

 title: Who Is This For?
 ---

 Not all cities are big.
-There are over *** cities in the United States with less than 100,000 people.
+There are over 1000 cities in the United States with a population between 40,000 and 1 million people.
 These cities represent % of all urban dwellers in the country.
 This significant

 We are calling these cities 'agile cities' to highlight an advantage smaller cities have